-Nickel is a hard, rust, resistant metal found in a wide variety of substances, especially in shiny and silvery objects.
-Nickel is among the most common causes of allergic contact dermatitis, and having a body part pierced is one of the most common ways people become allergic to it.
+Nickel is a hard, rust resistant metal found in a wide variety of substances, especially in shiny and silvery objects.
+Nickel is among the most common causes of allergic contact dermatitis.
+Having a body part pierced is one of the most common ways people become allergic to nickel.
 Metal objects containing nickel are so common that it is difficult to avoid nickel completely.
 Body fluids (sweat and saliva) can cause some metal to release nickel.
-Stainless steel contains nickel, but most types of stainless steel release very little of it.
+Stainless steel contains nickel, but most types of stainless steel release very little nickel.

 - Belt buckles

 - Costume jewelry (especially earrings, silver, and white gold)

 - Earrings (esp. silver and white gold)

 - Eating utensils

 - Eyelash curlers